 Digital transformation is especially important because the next generation of investors – many of them tech entrepreneurs – spend their wealth on luxury brands and have high technical and design expectations.
 They do not understand why traditional private banking and fund management remain so ‘analogue’.
 Meanwhile, millennial inheritors of wealth have very different attitudes to wealth than their baby boomer parents and will be looking for innovation in products and services to meet their individual needs.

-All these factors represent urgent challenges that leaders of private banks and wealth managers must grasp and resolve if their brands are to prosper in a transforming wealth management landscape.
+All these factors represent urgent challenges that leaders of banks, private banks and wealth managers must grasp and resolve if their brands are to prosper in a transforming wealth management landscape.

 In our latest research report we ask six big questions for wealth managers: What business are you really in?
 How well do you know your clients?
 Can you be a scale player, or do you need to own your own niche?
 How will the digital revolution impact your current business?
 Do you have a plan to transform your technology platform?
 And is your brand an asset or a liability in a connected, digital world?